 If you’re looking to take your CBT training in Romford then we have all the information you need to book your CBT training, get you on the way to getting you your bike licence and to getting out on the road.

 We currently have a couple of motorcycle training centres available and close to Romford, the nearest being in the Hornchurch area.
-The local roads there good for new riders and the training will be to the highest standard.
+The local roads are good for new riders and the training will be to the highest standard.

 In order to be eligible for a CBT and to get booked onto a CBT course, you must be a UK citizen, be at least 16-years-old, and hold a valid UK provisional licence or a full licence.
 You do not need to take the theory test before your CBT, and you don’t need any previous experience riding motorcycle or scooters.